 An abnormal smear can be categorised as mild, moderate or severe dyskaryosis.
 A borderline grade is between moderate and mild.
 The abnormal cells which can be found on the surface area of the cervix are called Cervical Intra-epithelial Neoplasia (CIN) and there are three different CIN categories based on the amount of surface area is affected by the abnormal cells.

 - CIN 1 means mild or low grade dyskaryosis

 - CIN 2 means moderate dyskaryosis

 - CIN 3 means severe or high grade dyskaryosis

 If you have a low grade dyskaryosis result (mild and borderline), then you will typically be advised to have an additional smear test or a colposcopy to quantify the initial results.
 This is a small procedure, which feels very similar to having a smear test.
-The cervix is visualised using a speculum and it’s examined under magnification for evidence of low or high grade changes.
+The cervix is visualised using a speculum and it’s examined under magnification for evidence of low or high-grade changes.
 Two dyes are then applied to the cervix (acetic acid and iodine) to help highlight if abnormalities are present.
-If the changes are confirmed to be mild in nature then a conservative approach will be recommended as it’s likely that the affected cells will go back to normal on their own.
+If the changes are confirmed to be mild in nature, then a conservative approach will be recommended as it’s likely that the affected cells will go back to normal without the need for treatment.

 Where a smear test comes back with a high grade dyskaryosis result, the patient will be referred to a gynaecologist for a thorough examination through a colposcopy.
 This will establish the true extent of the affected cells.
 Those with high-grade dyskaryosis results often need treatment, which aims to remove the abnormal cervical cells.